gabe00122/personal-site/src/posts/basic-actor-critic.md

 $\pi (\sdot|S,\boldsymbol{\theta})$

 We need a way to select actions from our policy.
-The solution to this depends on the type of actions required, for example, continuous or discrete.
+The solution to this depends if the actions for the environment are continuos or discrete.
-For this tutorial, we assume our action will always be one from a set of discrete actions, i.e., A, B, C, or D.
+For this tutorial, we assume our action will always be one from a set of discrete actions.

 A common way to handle this is to interpret the outputs of the actor model as [logits](https://en.wikipedia.org/wiki/Logit) for each of the possible actions.
 Luckily, NumPy (and therefor JAX) has a built-in function for picking a random action from a set of logits.